Ring Chime vs. Ring Chime Pro (Is It Worth It?)

 Most of the features of the Ring Chime and the Ring Chime Pro are similar.
 They both feature

 - Extended audio coverage area of Ring alerts

 - Volume control with a Do Not Disturb option

 Many features are included in the Ring Chime.
 We will review those and the pros and cons.
 Cost is another aspect that is important to buyers.
 The Ring Chime has features that include:

 - Classic and Seasonal Tones

-In life, everything there is the good and the bad.
-This device is no exception.
-From installation to add-ons let us take a look.
+In life, there is the good and bad.
+From installation to add-ons, let us take a look.